 Emilia laughed again, as the officers started walking her towards the stairs of the basement.
 Orion heard her talking to the officers.

 “You saw it right?”
 Emilia said.
 “It was just a flicker, but you saw it… right?
 I saw it.
 I know I saw it…”

 Check out the takeaway idea, “It’s Up to You,” for a really cool story about something that recently happened in my life.
 It regards this podcast.

 I want to add that extra thank you to my listeners in UTAH, COLORADO, and ILLINOIS!

-Follow me on Facebook and/or Instagram for some cool behind the scenes details!
-Like where I get some of my ideas for an episode.
-Subtle nods to my favorite stories and authors.
-Challenges I experience while creating each episode, and how I get through them.
+Follow me on Facebook and/or Instagram for some cool behind the scenes details about each episode!
+Like where I get some of my ideas for an episode, subtle nods to my favorite stories and authors, challenges I experience while creating, and how I get through them.
 I hope to see you there!